What Do You Say to “That’s So Gay”?

 - “Do you know why it is hurtful?”

 - In lessons on respect, stereotypes or prejudice include information about discrimination against gay, lesbian, and transgender people.
-Use materials inclusive of LGBT people.

 Don’t Ignore It: